 - You’ll receive an email or a letter from your assigned servicer to inform you about the transfer.

 - You’ll receive a welcome letter from the new servicer after the new servicer receives your loans.
-This notice will provide you with the new servicer’s contact information and inform you of the actions that you may need to take.
+This notice will provide you with the new servicer’s contact information and inform you of the actions you may need to take.

-- All of your loan information will be transferred from your assigned servicer to your new servicer, but you may only be able to see online information that covers the period since your new servicer took your loans over.
+- All of your loan information will be transferred from your assigned servicer to your new servicer.
+But you may only be able to see online information that covers the period since your new servicer took your loans over.

 - There’ll be no change in the terms of your loans.

-- Your previous loan servicer and new loan servicer will work together to make sure that all payments you make during the transfer process are credited to your loan account with the new servicer.
+- Your previous loan servicer and new loan servicer will work together to make sure all payments you make during the transfer process are credited to your loan account with the new servicer.

-That’s nice language but, in practice, we have seen very poor performance with accurate record-keeping whenever an old servicer sends loans to a new one.
+That’s nice language.
+But, in practice, we have seen very poor performance with accurate record-keeping whenever an old servicer sends loans to a new one.
 For example, when a borrower submits an ECF form for the PSLF program.

 What to do after receiving a welcome letter from your new servicer